weikang/vbucket_mapping_rebalance/README.md

 (through standard input std::cin)

-Input is (4+N) lines of the input mapping with additional lines indicating desired node names that makes up the new mapping.
+Input is (4+N) lines of the input mapping, then 2 lines of integers indicating the desired parameter of the mapping, and at last additional lines indicating desired node names that make up the new mapping.

 * First 4 lines of integers, which are the four parameters of the input mapping.
     1. `N // the number of vbuckets`